 Fifty everyday women posed for up close and personal photographs that show their genitals from many different and rarely seen angles.
 Each women also wrote candidly with wit, wisdom, passion, and even despair, about her relationship with her vulva.

 The book is designed to challenge the way society views women’s genitals and sexuality in a way that also celebrates the beauty and power each of us carry with us.

-Heart of the Flower is a beautiful gift or addition to your bookcase and the perfect way to acknowledge that heart of the flower that is woman.
+Heart of the Flower is a beautiful gift or addition to your bookcase or coffee table and the perfect way to acknowledge that Heart of the Flower is the heart of a woman

 The book has also given me greater insight into my own situation; I think a lot of women will benefit from reading your book, and also men should read it as well!
 I am very glad I bought it finally and it has really opened my mind to how different men and women’s relationship is with their yoni/lingam.